 The Geneva Difference

 Geneva is a unique and intimate residential program catering exclusively to adolescent boys aged 14 to 17.
-With a limited capacity of just 12 beds, we offer unparalleled individualized care and attention.
+With a limited capacity and teams of just 7-8 students, we offer unparalleled individualized care and attention.
 Geneva is specially designed for students who have faced challenges in other treatment settings and are in need of a structured, secure, and supportive environment to foster their growth and healing.

 At Geneva, our mission is to empower adolescent boys who have faced adversity in their mental health journeys.
 We aspire to help them build their lives, cultivate resilience, and emerge as confident individuals ready to face the future with optimism and purpose.